Agios Theodoros, Larnaca: Intercommunal violence (1960s)

 During Cyprus' intercommunal violence of the 1950s and 1960s, the village experienced some conflict.
 In December 1963, the village's Turkish Cypriot neighbourhood became controlled by the Turkish Resistance Organisation (TMT), a guerilla organisation formed to counter the pro-enosis EOKA, and became part of the Geçitkale enclave.
 It has been suggested that the TMT were supported by the British administration.
 In March 1964, a Swedish peacekeeping force was deployed to the region by the UNFICYP, tasked with preventing intercommunal violence.
 A section of these peacekeepers were stationed at Agios Theodoros.

 From November 1966, the Geçitkale enclave became increasingly militarised, with TMT personnel blocking road traffic, to prevent the Cypriot police, National Guard, and in some instances, Greek Cypriots from moving freely without UN escort.
 In some occasions, fuel was demanded, as the local Cypriot authorities had suspended regular fuel supplies to the enclave.
 On 25 and 26 January 1967, two Greek Cypriot buses were stopped by TMT personnel and delayed from proceeding until local peacekeepers intervened.

 Following these incidents, Greek General Georgios Grivas, commander of the National Guard ordered a battalion-sized unit supported by armoured vehicles to proceed immediately to Kofinou, in the Geçitkale enclave.
 Demands by UN peacekeepers for the withdrawal of the troops were unsuccessful.
 On 28 February 1967, the National Guard reinforced its troops in the area, and in response to the build-up and accompanying prevention of movement for local Turkish Cypriot herders, the TMT advanced and established new positions around Agios Theodoros.

 In March 1967, members of the TMT clashed with UN peacekeepers in the nearby village of Kofinou, and the Cypriot police were asked to vacate the town by the UN.
 The National Guard however, remained, and the UN determined that this added to the instability in the region.
 The UN also concluded that these events were conducted by rogue TMT members who did not follow the orders of their superiors.

 In July 1967, four shootings occurred in the village, and in September, Cypriot police began to patrol the village.
 The TMT were reported as threatening and abusing the police and their UN escorts.
-On 13 November, President Makarios, General Grivas, and the Minister of the Interor Epameinondas Komodromos expressed to Special Representative of the Secretary-General of the United Nations, José Rolz-Bennett and the UNFICYP Commander, their deep concern at the situation regarding police patrols in Agios Theodoros.
+On 13 November, President Makarios, General Grivas, and the Minister of the Interior Epameinondas Komodromos expressed to Special Representative of the Secretary-General of the United Nations, José Rolz-Bennett and the UNFICYP Commander, their deep concern at the situation regarding police patrols in Agios Theodoros.
 The UN personnel strongly recommended that the police patrols be postponed, however, the Cypriot Government disagreed, and sent two police patrols to the town, one from the north and one from the south.
 On 14 November 1967, the local National Guard commander informed the local head of the UNFICYP of the planned patrols, requesting their protection for the police.
 When the UN disagreed with the plan, assessing that the conditions were not appropriate for a show of force against the TMT, the National Guard, led by General Grivas, accompanied the police.
 The patrols proceeded without incident.